-The Romain Arts & Culture Community Center sits in the former Greeley School-a 50, 000 square foot school building in Peoria, IL.
+ART Inc is located inside The Romain Arts & Culture Center (The RACC).
+The RACC sits in the former Greeley School-a 50,000 square foot school building in Peoria, IL.
 The building was purchased and paid in full in July of 2018.

-In the age of STEAM-based education, community centers such as this are a valuable asset.
-The center offers arts education programs and rental spaces for community events, entrepreneurs, businesses, and artists.
+In the age of STEAM-based education, arts & cultures centers such as this are a valuable asset.
+The center offers arts education programs and rental spaces for events, entrepreneurs, businesses, and artists.

 The arts reach beyond experiencing and creating.
 A community thriving in arts can lead to improved early learning, higher educational achievement, enlivened elderly, better citizens, and enhanced business performance.
-In short, Artists ReEnvisioning Tomorrow helps makes our community a better place.
+In short, ART Inc helps makes our community a better place.

 The studio on Sheridan

-Jonathon thought the Sheridan location would be large enough to start some sort of center.
+Jonathon thought the Sheridan location would be large enough to start some sort of center to house a nonprofit.
 Unfortunately, he outgrew it.

 Before he knew it, we were using all 15,000 square feet of the building.

-Jonathon met Nikki, fell in love, got married and had Kennedy!
+Jonathon (the visual artist) met Nikki (the performing artist) fell in love, got married and had Kennedy!

 He told Nikki what he was thinking and he just new she would think he was crazy, but when she didn’t, he knew she was crazy.
 The two of them, together, were just crazy enough to do it.